 In Korea, grilling pork is the most popular culture.
 Cuts such as pork belly and Boston butt with high fat are popular, whereas cuts such as hams and loin with low fat are less popular.
-Therefore, there is a large difference in the price of primal cut of pork in Korea [11].
-Among pork cuts with high fat, pork belly is one of the most preferred cuts [3].
+Therefore, there is a large difference in the price of primal cut of pork in Korea [6].
+Among pork cuts with high fat, pork belly is one of the most preferred cuts [7].
 Since fat in the pork belly can enhance the flavor and juiciness of the meat [8], it is related to meat quality [9].
-Pork belly accounts for about 13-18% of pig carcass weight [10].
+Pork belly accounts for about 13%-18% of pig carcass weight [10].
 The supply of pork belly is important in Korea.
-However, the supply of pork belly could not satisfy Korean consumers [11].
-Also, since the amount of pork belly can only be known after the pig carcass grade is evaluated, the amount of pork belly cannot be known immediately [12].
+However, the supply of pork belly could not satisfy Korean consumers [6].
+Also, since the amount of pork belly cannot be known after the pig carcass grade is evaluated, the amount of pork belly cannot be known immediately [11].

 Since the income of Korean people is increasing, the per capita meat consumption is also increasing.
-In 2018, out of 53.9 kg of meat consumption per capita in Korea, the amount of pork was 27 kg, accounting for more than 50% of all meat consumption [1].
-At the same time, the number of pigs slaughtered in Korea increased from 15 million in 2014 to 17 million in 2018 [2].
+In 2018, out of 53.9 kg of meat consumption per capita in Korea, the amount of pork was 27 kg, accounting for more than 50% of all meat consumption [12].
+At the same time, the number of pigs slaughtered in Korea increased from 15 million in 2014 to 17 million in 2018 [13].
 As so many pigs are slaughtered, an automatic grading machine is needed in the slaughterhouse.
-AutoFom III is one of automatic grading machines using ultrasound.
+AutoFom III (Frontmatec Somerum A/S, Smørum, Denmark) is one of automatic grading machines using ultrasound.
 AutoFom III is currently used in slaughterhouses in 14 overseas countries including North America and Europe.
-AutoFom III showed very high accuracy that predicting the amount of pork belly and ham of pig carcass, regression coefficients were respectively 0.98, 0.93.
-Also Choi et al. (2018) [21] indicated that the prediction accuracy was high when the predicted value and the actual value of Korean pigs measured by AutoFom
+AutoFom III showed very high accuracy that predicting the amount of pork belly and ham of pig carcass, regression coefficients were respectively 0.98, 0.93 [14].
+Also Choi et al. [15] indicated that the prediction accuracy was high when the predicted value and the actual value of Korean pigs measured by AutoFom III were compared.

-III were compared.
+In Korea, pig carcass grade is measured according to 21 criteria such as sex, appearance, meat quality, and defects based on carcass weight and backfat thickness [16] (Table 1).
+And Fig. 1 shows the pig carcass characteristics by grade according to sex through a box plot.

-In Korea, pig carcass grade is measured according to 21 criteria such as sex, appearance, meat quality, and defects based on carcass weight and backfat thickness [16] [Table 1].
-According to KAPE (Korea Institute for Animal Products Quality Evaluation, 2019), the price per kg of pork was 4,222 won for grade 1+, 4,134 won for grade 1, and 3,960 won for grade 2.
+According to KAPE [13], the price per kg of pork was 4,222 won for grade 1+, 4,134 won for grade 1, and 3,960 won for grade 2.
 Therefore, pig carcass grade is an important factor that shapes the final market price of finishing pigs.